 Why Are Federal Government Grants Important?

-Federal government grants are key components of many nonprofits’ funding strategies.
-They’re important for several reasons:
+They are a key component of many nonprofits’ funding strategies for several reasons:

 Click to find the best grants for your nonprofit from 12,000+ active opportunities.